Faith Baptist Bible College & Theological Seminary (Burma)

 Faith Baptist Bible College & Theological Seminary is a private Baptist Bible college based in Tedim, Chin State and in Yangon, Myanmar.

 History

 The college and seminary was founded in 1986 by Dr Do Suan Mung.
+Dr Mung died in 2021 and in 2024, his son David Mung runs the college.

 The two schools offer bachelor's, and master's degrees related to theology.
+By 2021, there were over 1500 graduates from the college.